 So what do the tai chi styles have in common?

 What don’t they?
-For every difference you could list 100 similarities.
+For every difference each type of tai chi has you could list 100 similarities.
 That is to say that all tai chi styles are:

 - Working to develop a connection between internal power and external movement

 - Acting in accordance with nature and not opposed